 The value of your time… what a topic!
 Do you ever feel like your day has been hijacked by laundry, dishes, and endless group texts from Mom groups who are deciding on the soccer snacks?
 You’re not alone.
 If time is money, a lot of us are living like we’re handing out free samples at Costco.

-But here’s the thing, you only get one life, and you don’t need a midlife existential spiral to realize it (although, if you’ve already had one while folding tiny mismatched socks, welcome, friend, you are NOT alone).
+You only get one life, and you don’t need a midlife existential spiral to realize it (although, if you’ve already had one while folding tiny mismatched socks, welcome, friend, you are NOT alone).

 This article is your permission slip to value your time like the VIP resource it is.
 You don’t need to become a minimalist monk or move to Bali.
+You just need a mindset shift (and maybe a meal prep chef, but more on that later).

 Time Is Money and your MOST Valuable Asset